doppio/word2num/README.md

 ## 🌐 Language Support

+* English
+* Spanish

-This package currently only supports numbers expressed in English, but we'd love to add support for other languages.
+We'd love to add support for other languages.
 Contributions are more than welcome, so if you're interested in contributing, see the "Contributing" section below!

 ## 🤝 Contributing